astropy/astropy-APEs/README.rst

-   Authors                       The APE authors (directly from the APE text, but with ORCIDs if possible) Description                   The APE abstract (copy/paste the rendered HTML from GitHub) License                       CC-Attribution (default) Related/alternate identifiers Github link to the APE file *at the specific merge commit* (e.g. https://github.com/astropy/astropy-APEs/blob/42951733ac42c0ea178d8df30705274a43c93091/APE1.rst) as "is supplemented by this upload".
+   Authors                       The APE authors (directly from the APE text, but with ORCIDs if possible) Description                   The APE abstract (copy/paste the rendered HTML from GitHub) License                       CC-Attribution (default) Related/alternate identifiers GitHub link to the APE file *at the specific merge commit* (e.g. https://github.com/astropy/astropy-APEs/blob/42951733ac42c0ea178d8df30705274a43c93091/APE1.rst) as "is supplemented by this upload".
 If this is a revised version, this should be the URL of the commit where the APE was revised.
    ============================= ======================================================

 #.
 Get the source for the DOI badge from the newly-created Zenodo record page by